saytoonz/xridegh.com/README.md

+# xridegh.com
-# xridegh.com\n use https://www.lyft.com/ as a clone
+use https://www.lyft.com/ as a clon